dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 :::image type="content" source="media/hardware-acceleration/win/systeminfo-small.png" alt-text="Example of systeminfo output when checking Hyper-V support for .NET MAUI." lightbox="media/hardware-acceleration/win/systeminfo.png":::

 If the Hyper-V result indicates that a hypervisor is currently running, Hyper-V is already enabled.

+> [!IMPORTANT]
+> If Windows is running inside a virtual machine, nested virtualization must be enabled in the host hypervisor.

 ### Enable Hyper-V acceleration in Windows